-- 144. Consider the market for two goods that are substitutes, such as pens and pencils.
+- 154. Consider the market for two goods that are substitutes, such as pens and pencils.
 If a technological breakthrough reduced the cost of producing pens: - a.
 What would happen to the supply of pens? - b.
 What would happen to the price of pens and the quantity exchanged? - c.
-What effect would this change in the price of pens have on the market for pencils? - a.
-The cost of producing pens will be reduced for each quantity of output, which will lead to an increase in the supply of pens. - b.
-Price will be reduced while quantity exchanged will increase. - c.
-A reduction in the price of pens reduces the demand for pencils.
-The price and quantity sold in the market for pencils will both decrease. - 145.
-Russian state television has imposed a temporary ban on all TV commercials.
-Your firm specializes in exports to Russia.
-90 percent of it sales consist of consumer goods shipped to Russia.
-Your supervisor wants to know the likely impact of the ban on your firm's operations.
-What do you tell her?
+What effect would this change in the price of pens have on the market for pencils?
+Answer: - a.
+The cost of producing pens would be reduced for each quantity of output, which would lead to an increase in the supply of pens. - b.
+Price would be reduced while quantity exchanged would increase. - c.
+A reduction in the price of pens would reduce the demand for pencils.
+The price and quantity sold in the market for pencils would both decrease.